-Light dimmer switches come in a range of styles and colors, so how do you find which type works best for you?
+Lighting controllers come in a range of styles and colors, so how do you find which type works best for you?

-Rocker Dimmers with Presets
+Preset Rocker Dimmers

 CFL LED Dimmers

 If you enjoy your modern conveniences but appreciate vintage style, consider adding a pushbutton type for controlling lighting levels.
-These updated push-button dimming switches are available in single pole or three way versions and are UL approved.
+These updated push-button dimming switches are available in single-pole or three-way versions and are UL approved.
 They fit antique reproduction push button light plates and are sure to be conversation starters.
 Kyle Switch Plates offers many configurations so it's easy to find the sizes and finishes that will allow you to attractively add vintage charm to your home.
 For more information and your range of choices, please see push button light dimmers.

 A traditional favorite for its creamy color that coordinates well with natural materials like wood, cotton, jute, and wicker.
 It looks especially nice with neutral-colored wall paint and furnishings.
 Shop all ivory dimmers.